Paul Rudwall·

 Getting Started: A Practical Workflow

-Here's how to approach your first image-to-video project:
+Here is how to approach your first image-to-video project:

 Generate multiple outputs.
 AI generation has inherent variability.
 Your first output might be perfect.
 It might also be unusable.
-Plan to generate several versions and select the best—this is normal workflow, not a failure of the technology.
+Plan to generate several versions and select the best.
+This is normal workflow, not a failure of the technology.

 The Bigger Picture: AI Video as Creative Infrastructure